smhxx/moonmod/README.md

 As mentioned above, MoonMod also contains some helpful libraries that could be useful in your project.
 By default, they are all included, but you can easily remove any ones you don't need with `git rm`.
 The included libraries are:

 * `moonmod-core`: Basic useful stuff, applicable to just about any project.
 Includes things like callbacks and a couple small utility classes.
-* `moonmod-dice`: Allows you to interact in a richer way with dice objects, including detecting when they are rolled and doing things depending on the result.
 * `moonmod-board-ui`: Allows you to more easily manage buttons as a form of user interface, for example if you have an options/control board in your mod.

 If you have any custom MoonMod libraries you want to add, you can add them with `git submodule add https://github.com/<username>/<repo-name>.git libraries/<repo-name>`.
 (If you use SSH remotes, you may run into problems with CI testing, since Travis won't have your SSH keys in order to log in.)